Hiviexd/osu-dl-button-in-discussions/README.md

 # osu-dl-button-in-discussions
-because who uses the beatmap info button anyways.
+because who uses the beatmap info button anyways. (thankyou Capu for the idea)

 script is self-explanatory